-The newest bridge across The River Thames in London, this footbridge links Tate Modern on the south side of the river to St Paul’s Cathedral on the north.
+The newest bridge across the River Thames in London, this iconic footbridge links Tate Modern on the south side of the river to St Paul’s Cathedral on the north.

 Nearest tube stations: Southwark (on the south side)—follow the orange lamp posts guiding you to Tate Modern—or Blackfriars (on the north side).

-This London landmark is a bridge used by traffic and pedestrians.
-Tower Bridge opened in 1894 and was only painted the iconic blue and white on the ironwork in 1977 for the Queen's Silver Jubilee.
+This London landmark is a bridge used by cars, buses, motorbikes, cyclists, and pedestrians.
+Tower Bridge opened in 1894 and the ironwork was painted an iconic blue and white in 1977 for the Queen's Silver Jubilee.
 And do note, it's not London Bridge – that’s the plain concrete bridge to the west.

 Anything else to spot?
 There are lots of good views from this bridge so just take it all in.
 And do wave to the boats that pass underneath as it's considered good luck for them to get a wave from someone on Tower Bridge.
-I also like to stand right in the middle and look through the gap to the River Thames below.
+Stand right in the middle and look through the gap to the River Thames below.
 Stand there when a heavy vehicle drives by and you'll feel the bridge wobble.

 Nearest station: Shoreditch High Street (London Overground).